tekknolagi/tekknolagi.github.com/_posts/2024-06-01-scrapscript-baseline.md

 patterns match, the entire Scrapscript program aborts with an exception.
 (To avoid this, add a useless `default` or `_` pattern at the end.)

-Like OCaml and unlike Erlang, variables bind names in the patterns, so `two` is bound to the middle element of the list.
+Like OCaml and unlike Erlang[^variable-binding], variables bind names in the patterns, so `two` is bound to the middle element of the list.
 It also supports destructuring lists and records with the `...` syntax.

+[^variable-binding]: What I mean about Erlang is that I sometimes miss the
+    feature where you can use a variable in a pattern to check that it matches the existing value.
+For example, if `ThreadId` contains the value of the current thread, you can match against messages that are only for the current thread by writing `{ThreadId, msg_contents}`.

 Implementing pattern matching took me a while.
 Matching integers and variables was pretty easy but I got stuck on lists and records.
 Finally, I asked Chris if